-This chapter describes examples of setting PV input types.
+This chapter describes examples of setting PV input types, control output types.
+Carrying out settings described herein allows you to perform basic control.
 Refer to examples of various settings to understand how to set parameters required.
 Refer to "6.1 Parameter Map" for an easy to understand explanation of setting various parameters.
-If you cannot remember how to carry out an operation during setting, press the preserve were no more than four times.
+If you cannot remember how to carry out an operation during setting, press the set in the four times.
 This brings you to the display (operating display) that appears at power-on.
 After carrying out the settings described here, create programs in "3.
 Programming."